Department of Music

 - Provide for the University community the enrichment afforded by musical experiences from a variety of styles and genres; and

-- Prepare students for a well-rounded life in which professional music careers and Christian ethics are integrated.
+- Prepare students for a well-rounded life in which vocations and Christian ethics are integrated.

 Department of Music activities are housed primarily in the Donald W. Reynolds Center for Music and Communication, located in the southwest part of the campus. (see campus map).